Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Incremental mode = safe updates**
 * **Linked artifact = CI pipeline output** 🚀

-### Question #37 💩💩
+### Question #37 💩💩💩💩

 You have an Azure Pipeline.

 You need to store configuration values as variables.

-At which four scopes can the variables be defined, and what is the precedence of the variables from the highest precedence to lowest precedence?
-To answer, move the appropriate scope from the list of scopes to the answer area and arrange them in the correct order.
+At which four scopes can the variables be defined, and **<mark>what is the precedence of the variables from the highest precedence to lowest precedence?
+To answer, move the appropriate scope from the list of scopes to the answer area and arrange them in the correct order</mark>**.